 5.1.1.2 Abstract classes

 A class can be declared as @abstract.
-In that case, it is allowed that it also declares abstract member functions who shall be defined by all non-abstract subclasses.
+In that case, it is allowed that it also declares abstract member functions, abstract properties or properties with abstract getters or setters who shall be defined by all non-abstract subclasses.
 An abstract method function has no function body but can be called in all concrete instances of subclasses of the abstract class declaring it.
 Other members of the abstract class or its subclasses may use the abstract functions as if it was concrete where at runtime the concrete overriding definition will be used.

+Abstract getters and setters have no body but the properties containing them can be referenced in all concrete instance of subclasses of the abstract class declaring them.
+Other members of the abstract class or its subclasses may reference abstract properties as if they were concrete.
+At runtime the concrete overriding definition will always be used.

 NOTE 1: Abstract classes are only useful as superclasses of concrete classes.